 And then it's turned out for this problem that people also use a number that gets called the cell Peclet number where the length is taken to be half the cell size, delta x over two.
 Let me call that number P. So that's P. And what's my point?
 This equation's important enough to sort of see a little more about it than just the numbers that come out.
-So the MATLAB homework which you did really well set up finite differences for this.
+So the MATLAB homework, which you did really well, set up finite differences for this.
 Right?
 And found the eigenvalues and solutions.
 It's the eigenvalues I want to say a little more about.
-Because you set up a matrix K over delta x squared and V times the center difference over delta x.
-And I guess I call that whole combination L asked you about the eigenvalues of L. And you printed them out correctly.
+Because you set up a matrix K over delta x squared and V times the centered difference over delta x.
+And I guess I call that whole combination L, and asked you about the eigenvalues of L. And you printed them out correctly.

 But there's more there than I think we have understood.
 And I want to make some more comments about that.
 Because it's quite important.
-And the comments are clearest if I just reduce to a n equal 2.
-So that matrix, well the off-diagonal part of that matrix had some number v and some number c.
+And the comments are clearest if I just reduce to a n equal two.
+So that matrix, well the off-diagonal part of that matrix had some number b and some number c.
 Actually we could figure out what was the b in this.
-This produced a minus 1, 2, minus 1, right?
-So part of the b was the minus 1 over delta x squared.
-And then from this was a plus V and a 1 over, well it's a center difference so I should divide by 2 delta x.
+This produced a minus one, two, minus one, right?
+So part of the b was the minus one over delta x squared.
+And then from this was a plus V and a one over, well it's a centered difference so I should divide by 2 delta x.
 Is that right?
-Is that what a typical off-diagonal thing that in the matrix that you displayed?
-That's what's coming from the off-diagonal of K. And this is what's coming from the center difference c.
-And then what would this c thing be?
-Well the c is below the diagonal so it's also at minus 1 over delta x squared.
+Is that what a typical off-diagonal thing in the matrix that you displayed?
+That's what's coming from the off-diagonal of K. And this is what's coming from the centered difference C. And then what would this c thing be?
+Well the c is below the diagonal so it's also that minus one over delta x squared.
 But now this is a difference, so it's going to be a minus, right?
-I think those would have been your entries for b And c.
+I think those would have been your entries for b and c.

 So can we just think first, what are the eigenvalues of that matrix?
-It's a two by two simple problem.
+It's a two by two, simple problem.
 The trace is zero plus zero.
 So that the eigenvalues will be a plus minus pair because they have to add to zero.
 And I think that's the plus minus pair you get.
 Let's just check.
 What's our other check?
 They will add to zero, the plus the square root and minus the square root.
-And the product of the two eigenvalues, lambda one times lambda two, will be, we have one of them is plus, one with a minus, so it'd minus b c.
+And the product of the two eigenvalues, lambda_1 times lambda_2, will be, we have one of them is plus, one with a minus, so it'd be minus bc.
 And that's correctly the determinant.
 So it's good.
 These are the correct eigenvalues.